yuc8939/vs-eclipse/README.md

 # vs-eclipse
 Visual Studio 2019 Eclipse Keymap

-I could't help importing Eclipse keymap into every IDE I use.
+Eclipse is the first IDE I used.
+Nowadays, even though instead of Eclipse, I am using Intellij IDEA for Java development, but I need Eclipse keymap in every IDE I use.